 We then consider the case of $V_z\neq 0$.
 Instead of repeating the above procedure for each $V_z$ separately, we utilize the layer polarization properties of Wannier functions, modeling the effect of displacement field as:

 where $\mathcal{V}_z$ is the energy difference between A and B sublattices induced by the displacement field, and $n_{i\alpha}=\sum_{\sigma} c_{i\alpha\sigma}^\dagger c_{i\alpha\sigma}$ is the density operator.
-Since the energy expectation value of displacement field on the C sublattice can be chosen as $0$, we neglect terms involving it in $H_D$~\cite{anotherreason}.
-The Fermi surfaces of filling factor $\nu=-1$ with $\mathcal{V}_z=0$, $5$, $15$ and $25$ meV are shown in Fig.~\ref{fig:fermisurface}(a), where the Fermi surface of spin up and down are split by the displacement field $\mathcal{V}_z$, but related by the time reversal symmetry $\mathcal{T}$.
+Since the energy expectation value of displacement field on the C sublattice can be chosen as $0$, we neglect terms involving it in $H_D$ (see Sec.~II of the Supplementary Information~\cite{supp} for a more detailed discussion of the displacement field effects).
+The Fermi surfaces of filling factor $\nu=-1$ with $\mathcal{V}_z=0$, $5$, $15$ and $25$ meV are shown in Fig.~\ref{fig:fermisurface}(a), where the Fermi surface of spin up and down are split by the displacement field $\mathcal{V}_z$, but related by the time-reversal symmetry $\mathcal{T}$.
 Fig.~\ref{fig:fermisurface}(b) also illustrates the Fermi surface density of states (DOS) as a function of $\mathcal{V}_z$.

-To capture the many-body physics , we consider leading interactions in tWSe${}_2$.
+To capture the many-body physics, we consider leading interactions in tWSe${}_2$.
 The dominant interaction should be the onsite Hubbard repulsion: